lsu-ddem/intro-to-esports/content/4-Game/3_Lesson_3/_index.en.md

 ## Modifications/Accommodations and Access for All:

 A simpler version of Gaming through twinery is already prepared if there are students that need to re-review the information.
-Also, if students need an alternate assignment due to their personal disposition to the material, Alterations will be easily made.
+Also, if students need an alternate assignment due to their personal disposition to the material, alterations will be easily made.

 ## Implementation Feedback: